BitTorrent Price Hits $0.0003 on Major Exchanges (BTT)

-BitTorrent (CURRENCY:BTT) traded 6.4% lower against the dollar during the twenty-four hour period ending at 8:00 AM Eastern on December 31st.
-One BitTorrent token can currently be bought for $0.0003 or 0.00000004 BTC on popular cryptocurrency exchanges including UPbit and Binance.
-BitTorrent has a market capitalization of $63.03 million and approximately $74.74 million worth of BitTorrent was traded on exchanges in the last day.
-Over the last week, BitTorrent has traded up 4.8% against the dollar.
+BitTorrent (CURRENCY:BTT) traded 1% higher against the US dollar during the twenty-four hour period ending at 18:00 PM Eastern on January 1st.
+One BitTorrent token can now be purchased for about $0.0003 or 0.00000004 BTC on popular exchanges including Binance and UPbit.
+BitTorrent has a market capitalization of $61.38 million and $69.68 million worth of BitTorrent was traded on exchanges in the last day.
+During the last seven days, BitTorrent has traded up 2.4% against the US dollar.

 - Crypto.com Chain (CRO) traded 0.3% lower against the dollar and now trades at $0.0381 or 0.00000379 BTC.